ESMoA: History

-The modern building occupies a 25' x 140' footprint and uses material such as stainless steel and white concrete blocks.
-It was designed by Eva Sweeney with John Milander Architects, and built by Specialized Construction.
-The main gallery has been designed to hold sculptures and paintings over two stories tall.
-The illumination of the ESMoA gallery is provided by adjustable skylights that filter natural light and create a light-filled atmosphere that changes with the external meteorological conditions.
-The interior space can be broken up into individual galleries allowing the Curator to build a different setting for each Experience.

 Experiences

 ESMoA's exhibitions are known to the public as Experiences, a term chosen to imply experiencing art rather than reading a label in a traditional museum setting.
 ESMoA uses innovative art display methods unlike most museums, displaying art by theme, with exhibit works across centuries and from all materials.
 The themes that ESMoA used in its first 10 Experiences were environment (DESIRE), nudity (TRUTH), fame (FAME), political (Cuban) conflict (STING), abstraction (SILENCE), street art (SCRATCH), architecture and art in the home (HOME), creative process (SPARK), artist workplace (STUDIO), and the LA art scene (TOUCH).

 Outside experiences

 ESMoA also created Experiences in the community.
 In the first three years ESMoA organized an oceanfront installation on El Segundo Beach (ANTI-ARK), a one-day body painted installation (OBJECTIFIED), a competition of Elvis Presley's impersonators (ELVIS WHO?), a video projection on the tower facade of El Segundo High School (PRIDE CONSTELLATION) and two still standing murals on the former El Segundo Post Office and former El Segundo Fire station (PHYTOMAGNETIC and FIREWATER).